Ice fishing essentials

 The endless waterways of the Saranac Lake Region are prime real estate for the winter ice fishing season.
 Ideal for winter anglers, our deep, glacier-dug lakes shelter the fish.

 Get started with someone knowledgeable.
 Our local guides will be happy to pass on the tips and tricks for a great day on the ice.
-Local tournaments are another great way to get started, with new friends ready to share tips and techniques.
+The Colby Classic Ice Fishing Derby is another great way to get started.